-The outdoor Wi-Fi extender is a typical outdoor CPE device.
-It receives an internet signal from the LAN port on the PoE injector.
-Then sends boosted Wi-Fi signal to the further distance in the outdoor area.
+The outdoor Wi-Fi extender on the right side is a typical outdoor CPE that receives internet from other Wi-Fi hotspots, or the PoE injector then sends a boosted Wi-Fi signal to a further distance in the outdoor area.

-It has a standalone Wi-Fi access point with a fully functional DHCP server.
-You can also turn off DHCP to work in a slave mode.
+The economical and carrier-provided outdoor CPE might lack a DHCP server, so they must rely on the master internet router.
+Our outdoor Wi-Fi extender has a standalone Wi-Fi access point with a fully functional DHCP server.
+You can also turn off DHCP to work as a slave mode AP.

 Differences of CPE